-- 17.1 Our RSHE Leaders are Ms Hodgkinson and Mrs Louise Bates.
-They monitor the provision of the various dimensions of the programme.
+- 17.1 Our RSHE Leader is Mrs Bates.
+They work with longside the senior leadership team to monitor the provision of the various dimensions of the programme.
 This includes examining plans, schemes of work and samples of pupils work at regular intervals. - 17.2 Curricular development is linked to our self evaluation, school improvement planning and performance management cycles. - 17.3 The programme is evaluated by means of questionnaires and by discussion with pupils, staff and parents and carers.
 The results of evaluations are reported to these groups of interested parties and their suggestions are sought for improvements.
 Governors will consider all such evaluations and suggestions before amending the policy.
 Governors remain ultimately responsible for the policy.